-Although reading research has remained consistent for decades, phonics is the source of heated debate in the world of determining effective teaching methods for reading instruction.
-We want to change the conversation and ask, why wouldn't you teach phonics?
+Although reading research has remained consistent for decades, phonics is the source of heated debate in the education world.
+The phrase "drill and kill" might come to mind.
+We want to change the conversation.

 This blog post is the second in a series of blogs about the five core components for effective reading instruction.
 Revisit the blog or Download our free guide, "All Children Reading Well", to learn more.